icyJoseph/react-zero-to-beginner/05-using-react/README.md

 ### Forms: Controlled vs Uncontrolled

+A component should not go back and forth between uncontrolled and controlled modes.
+React will print a warning about this.

 #### Controlled Input

 React becomes the single source of truth for the value of an input